Accessing ODBC data sources with Oracle Database Gateway for ODBC (DG4ODBC) on Windows

 HS_FDS_TRACE_LEVEL = Debug

 This setting generates a log file for each SQL*Plus connection.
-Gateway log files are stored in the ORACLE_HOME\hs\trace folder.
+Gateway log files are stored in ORACLE_HOME\hs\trace.
 For example, ORACLE_HOME\hs\trace\FB_agt_1516.trc.

-HS_FDS_SUPPORT_STATISTICS If you want to use multiple active statements and the ODBC driver supports this feature (which, for example, the Firebird ODBC driver does), leave HS_FDS_SUPPORT_STATISTICS commented out:
+HS_FDS_SUPPORT_STATISTICS If you want to use Multiple Active Statements and the ODBC driver supports this feature (which, for example, the Firebird ODBC driver does), leave HS_FDS_SUPPORT_STATISTICS commented out:

 #HS_FDS_SUPPORT_STATISTICS = FALSE